LICENSED MARRIAGE AND FAMILY THERAPIST

 Clients often come to me when they are:

-A branch with light green leaves and small buds on a black background.
+A sprig of eucalyptus leaves with round, pale green leaves on a transparent background.